 guides

-Cervical mucus is a live biological readout of your estrogen and progesterone levels throughout the cycle — a readout that doesn't require a lab test, a wearable, or a subscription.
-The challenge is observation technique: most people who try and abandon it do so because they're checking at the wrong time, in the wrong location, or expecting clearer signals than they're getting.
-Why Cervical Mucus Changes The cervix produces mucus continuously, but its character changes dramatically under hormonal influence: Estrogen (follicular phase, rising toward ovulation): Promotes watery, clear, stretchy mucus that is hospitable to sperm — it creates channels that allow sperm to swim upward toward the egg.
+Cervical mucus reflects your estrogen and progesterone levels throughout the cycle.
+It requires no lab test, no wearable, and no subscription.
+Most people who try it and stop do so because they check at the wrong time, in the wrong location, or expect clearer signals than they get.
+Why Cervical Mucus Changes The cervix produces mucus continuously, but its character changes dramatically under hormonal influence: Estrogen (follicular phase, rising toward ovulation): Promotes watery, clear, stretchy mucus that is hospitable to sperm.
+It creates channels that allow sperm to swim upward toward the egg.
 Mucus quantity increases as estrogen peaks.
-Progesterone (luteal phase, post ovulation): Causes the cervix to produce thick, dense, impenetrable mucus that blocks the cervical os.
-This is why the vast majority of the cycle — the luteal phase — is biologically infertile even if a person is ovulating, because past ovulation the mucus isn't hospitable.
+Progesterone (luteal phase, post ovulation): Causes the cervix to produce thick, dense mucus that blocks the cervical os.
+This is why the luteal phase is biologically infertile: once ovulation has passed, the mucus no longer supports sperm.
 Low estrogen (post period, early follicular): Minimal mucus production.
-Many people experience dry days in the days immediately after menstruati
+Many people experience dry days in the days immediately after menstruation ends.
+Observation Protocol When to Check Check at least twice daily: Morning: When you first wake up or when you first use the bathroom Afternoon/evening: After se